 User ID / password schemes on network gear provide a primitive level of security.
-A limited number of account IDs are configured and have to be managed on each piece of hardware.
-Anytime an account is added, deleted or changed, each system must be accessed individually which is costly and creates opportunities for error.
+A limited number of account IDs are configured and managed on each piece of hardware.
+Anytime an account is added, deleted, or changed, each system must be accessed individually which is costly and creates opportunities for error.
 In addition, each user has to remember their own ID and password to gain access.
-With users being overwhelmed with various ID s and passwords in their lives, this can pose a problem when the user needs access at a time when they need it most.
-Since ID’s and passwords are sent across the network in the clear, simple tracing equipment will capture this information easily and expose your network to a security risk.
+With users being overwhelmed with various IDs and passwords in their lives, this can pose a problem.
+And, since IDs and passwords are sent across the network in the clear, simple tracing equipment will easily capture this information and expose the network to a security risk.

-By utilizing your existing AAA system for use with Media Converter and Ethernet Extender equipment, these problems are eliminated.
-ID’s and passwords are all centralized and existing accounts can be used for access.
+By utilizing a AAA system these problems are eliminated.
+IDs and passwords are all centralized and existing accounts can be used to access new equipment as the network changes or grows.
 Processes for updating accounts that already exist eliminates errors and frustration for users.
-ID’s and passwords are encrypted using a proven hashing algorithm.
+IDs and passwords are encrypted using a proven hashing algorithm.
 Therefore, your accounts are protected from prying eyes.

 To ensure access, redundant primary and secondary authentication servers can also be set up.
 These can be mixed and matched between server types.

 After authenticating the user, authorization dictates which resources the user is allowed to access and which operations the user is allowed to perform.
-Perle managed Media Converters and Ethernet Extenders provide a full read/write level “Adminstration” user as well as a read only “Operator” user profile.
-These levels can be configured and controlled from the authentication server.
-As a centralized process this eliminates the hassle associated with editing on a “per box” basis.
+Full read/write level “Adminstration” user, as well as a read only “Operator” user, profiles can be configured and controlled from the authentication server.
+This centralized process eliminates the hassle associated with editing on a “per box” basis.

-The accounting aspect with AAA servers provides an audit trail on how long each user was connected, how did they make a connection and which IP address they came from.
-This enables administrators to easily review past security and operational access issues should they occur.
+The accounting aspect with AAA servers provides an audit trail of how each user made a connection, which IP address they came from, and how long they stayed connected.
+This enables administrators to easily review past security and operational access issues.